DataDog/hiring-engineers/answers.md

 Once that has been completed, you can enter the MySQL environment where you can communicate with its server and setup databases and whatnot with **sudo mysql**.
 You can exit by simply typing **exit**, and you'll know if you're in this environment by looking at the left-hand side--it should say *mysql>*.

+![alt text][mysql]

 ## Step 2

+![alt text][integrations]

 Go to your account on the Datadog platform at www.datadoghq.com and click on *Integrations*.

+![alt text][mysql-integration]

 Find MySQL, or search for it in the above search bar and follow the instructions for *step 1* on how to integrate or configure MySQL in the VM to talk with the Datadog Agent so that you can collect certain metrics to be displayed in interactive and informative graphs. *Note that the scripts provided already take into consideration the mysql environment and so you shouldn't be in the mysql environment.*

+![alt text][mysql-config]

 For the second step where you are configuring the mysql.yaml file, if you're lost as to where you are in the folder structure, go back to the root with **cd ~** and then navigate to the proper location with **cd /etc/datadog-agent/conf.d/mysql.d/**.
 Once there, you will have to create a new file--**sudo touch mysql.yaml**.
 Open up this file in your text editor--I used Vim instead, so I opened it up with **sudo vim mysql.yaml**.
 Then you can copy and paste the script they gave you in there.